SofiaPalmieri/qa-automation-prompt/README.md

 8) Click OK to save changes.
 9) Go to the command prompt and verify ruby has been installed by entering ***ruby --version***

-### SQLite Setup
+## SQLite Setup

 1) Go to your terminal and write ***gem install sqlite3***

-### Running the scripts
+## Running the scripts

 For running the monitoring script:
 1) Go to the terminal and enter ***ruby monitoringScript.rb***

-For running the monitoring script:
+For running the uptime script:
 1) Go to the terminal and enter ***ruby uptime.rb***

 ## Monitoring:

-This Ruby script monitors an API for 10 minutes by making POSTrequests with a name parameter read from a text file.
+This Ruby script monitors an API for 10 minutes by making PUT requests with a name parameter read from a text file.
 The script logs the results of each request (including the status and body of the API response) into an SQLite database for later analysis.

 ## Uptime: